DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMap/1 Configuration/apiKey/apiKey.md

 ---
 ---
 ##### shortDescription
-A key to authenticate the application within a map provider.
+A key to authenticate the component within a map provider.

 ---
 ---